| Home | Books | Magazines | Bio | Favorites | Events | Interviews | FAQ | Visits | Teachers | Contact |

 Learn how loggers cut trees, transported logs down rivers, and sawed them into lumber.
 Eleven colorful vignettes portray the day-to-day lives of woods workers.

-Industrial advancements are introduced.
+Industrial advancements and environmental issues are introduced.
 The book concludes with thought-provoking issues about the future of our forests.

 Comments: